XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 On macOS, run the [`Install Certificates.command`](https://stackoverflow.com/questions/52805115/certificate-verify-failed-unable-to-get-local-issuer-certificate) for your Python version.

 On Windows, open Edge or Chrome and browse to <https://s1.ripple.com>, then close the page.
 This should be enough to update your system's certificates.
-(It doesn't work if you use Firefox or Safari, because those browser's don't use Windows' certificate validation APIs.)
+(It doesn't work if you use Firefox or Safari, because those browser's don't use Windows' certificate validation APIs.) <!-- SPELLING_IGNORE: s1 -->

 ### 3. Display an Account